-In addition to the translation classes, four lectures on New Testament Textual Criticism will normally be offered.
+In addition to the translation lectures, four classes on New Testament Textual Criticism will normally be offered.

 The Part IIA set texts paper will normally be a pre-requisite, but students who have taken our Part I Greek paper (or its equivalent) to a high standard will be considered.